pranav6670/ePaper-Watch/README.md

 ## How to

 Just plug in any arduino device make the connections.
-Open the `/test_watchos/test_watchos.ino` in the Arduino IDE and uploa to the selected device.
+Open the `/test_watchos/test_watchos.ino` in the Arduino IDE and upload to the selected device.

 ---